moolah-ch/electrum-server/HOWTO.md

 bitcoind to 8 concurrent connections.
 If you have more ressources to spare you can run the server with a higher limit of historic transactions per address.
-CPU speed is also important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens of concurrent requests.
+CPU speed is also important, mostly for the initial block chain import, but also if you plan to run a public Shuttle server, which could serve tens of concurrent requests.
 Any multi-core x86 CPU ~2009 or newer other than Atom should do for good performance.

 Instructions
 ------------

 ### Step 1.
-Create a user for running bitcoind and Electrum server
+Create a user for running bitcoind and Shuttle server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcoind` and Shuttle.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.